joseph-c100/joseph-c100.github.io/content/writing/update_06_24.md

 Currently I'm working on a short film with a friend about undersea internet cables.
 We're communicating on discord but we both have full time jobs so it's difficult.
 Also thinking about curating a digital archive specifically on this topic.

-I'm learning more about the stock market - already I've put some money into index funds, bonds and I'm looking into robotics companies to invest in.
-Very skeptical about the current AI hype bubble but it certainly has huge possibilities in robotics.
+I'm learning more about investing.
+Already I have some assets in index and bond funds but currently I'm looking into robotics companies to invest in.
+I have a couple ideas around what the future of robotics may look like and what the progress made in ML and LLMs may mean for the industry.
+Might make a post about that soon.

 What I want to be improve upon for the rest of the year:

-- publicly sharing my work and thoughts
+- publicly sharing my work and thoughts.
+This post being a small step in that direction.
-- use my weekends better - I've been really tired and lazy, mostly sleeping.
+- use my weekends better - I've been really tired, mostly sleeping.
+I'm looking at finding a way to work on my side projects whilst also socialising and getting the rest I need.
-- contribute to discord forums on areas of interest - bellingcat and New Design Congress
+- contribute to discord forums on areas of interest - bellingcat and New Design Congress mostly.